MICCAI 2020: HECKTOR

 (Depeursinge et al. 2015) Depeursinge, Adrien, et al. “Predicting adenocarcinoma recurrence using computational texture models of nodule components in lung CT.”
 Medical physics 42.4 (2015): 2054-2063.

 - Vincent Andrearczyk: Vincent Andrearczyk completed his PhD degree on deep learning for texture and dynamic texture analysis at Dublin City University in 2017.
-He is currently a post-doctoral researcher at the University of Applied Sciences and Arts Western Switzerland with a research focus on deep learning for texture analysis and medical imaging.
+He is currently a senior researcher at the University of Applied Sciences and Arts Western Switzerland with a research focus on deep learning for texture analysis and medical imaging.
 Vincent co-organized ImageCLEF 2018 Caption detection and prediction challenge and his team at HES-SO Valais has extensive experience in organizing challenges (various tasks in ImageCLEF every year since 2012)

 - Valentin Oreiller: Valentin Oreiller received his M.Sc. degree in bioengineering from the Swiss Federal Institute of Technology (EPFL), Lausanne, Switzerland with a specialization in bioimaging.
 He is currently a PhD candidate at the University of Applied Sciences and Arts Western Switzerland with a research focus on radiomics.